rlbth/Backstage-hello-world-app/README.md

 Some challenges with the current setup and work to be done.
 - Deploying to EKS - cluster creation fails with CDKs
 - Origin 'http://localhost' is not allowed for GitHub OAuth.
 - Basic monitoring is setup, extensive monitoring work can be carried out
+- Not many ansible compoenents available to configure backstage, so we need to custom write the modules or write scripts.

 ### Common problems and troubleshooting
 Common issues and their resolutions.